LaraibKaleem/python-mini-portfolio/01_python_basics/README.md

 - No spaces or special characters (except _)

 3️⃣ **Variable Scope**
+- Local variables
-- Local vs Global variables
+- Global variables

 4️⃣ **Constants**
 - Convention: use all uppercase letters